 A gift of real estate through your will or living trust allows you the flexibility to change your mind and the potential to support our work with a larger gift than you could during your lifetime.
-In as little as one sentence or two, you can ensure that your support for Fredonia continues after your lifetime.
+In as little as one sentence, you can ensure that your support for Fredonia continues after your lifetime.

 Perhaps you like the tax advantages a gift of real estate to our organization would offer, but you want to continue living in your personal residence for your lifetime.
 You can transfer your personal residence or farm to Fredonia but keep the right to occupy (or rent out) the home for the rest of your life.
 You continue to pay real estate taxes, maintenance fees and insurance on the property.
 Even though Fredonia would not actually take possession of the residence until after your lifetime, since your gift cannot be revoked, you qualify for a federal income tax charitable deduction for a portion of your home's value.